 An enhanced 4G LTE service available in 24 cities, is built for data and designed to deliver peak wireless speeds of 60Mbps today on capable devices.

-- Sprint Spark is available in 29 cities: Austin, Texas; Baltimore; Chicago; Dallas; Fort Lauderdale, Fla.; Fort Worth, Texas; Houston; Jacksonville, Fla.; Kansas City, Kan./Mo.; Los Angeles; Miami; New York; Newark, N.J.; Oakland, Calif.; Orlando, Fla.; Philadelphia; Provo, Utah; Salt Lake City; San Antonio; Tacoma, Wash.; Tampa, Fla.; Trenton, N.J; Waukegan, Ill.; and West Palm Beach, Fla.
+- Sprint Spark is available in 29 cities: Austin, Texas; Baltimore; Chicago; Cincinnati; Dallas; Fort Lauderdale, Fla.; Fort Worth, Texas; Houston; Jacksonville, Fla.; Kansas City, Kan./Mo.; Los Angeles; Miami; New York; Newark, N.J.; Oakland, Calif.; Orlando, Fla.; Philadelphia; Provo, Utah; Rockford, Illinois; Salt Lake City; San Antonio; St. Louis; Tacoma, Wash.; Tampa, Fla.; Trenton, N.J; Waukegan, Ill.; Winston-Salem and Greensboro, N.C., and West Palm Beach, Fla.

 - (See how these types of applications could shape future lifestyles: (VIDEO): “Vision of Connected Mobile Lifestyle”